Nulimitz/mern-goalsetter/README.md

 ## General Info

-This MERN Goalsetter app is based on this [Youtube](https://www.youtube.com/playlist?list=PLillGF-RfqbbQeVSccR9PGKHzPJSWqcsm) tutorial.
+This project is based on the [Learn the MERN Stack](https://www.youtube.com/playlist?list=PLillGF-RfqbbQeVSccR9PGKHzPJSWqcsm) tutorial on YouTube.
 I have added Bootstrap and Bootstrap Icons.

 ## Technologies